ni/measurement-plugin-packager-python/README.md

 ## Introduction

-The NI Measurement Plugin Packager enables users to build Python measurement plug-ins as NI package files (`.nipkg`) and upload them to SystemLink feeds.
+The NI Measurement Plug-In Packager enables users to build Python measurement plug-ins as NI package files (`.nipkg`) and upload them to SystemLink feeds.
 This tool streamlines the package creation and distribution process for NI measurement plug-ins.

 ## Dependencies